Get a breakdown of how truck driver pay works.

 Ways Truck Drivers Make More Money

-Along with getting paid more for experience and performance bonuses, truck drivers can make more money by adding endorsements to their Commercial Driver’s License (CDL).
+Along with getting paid more for experience and performance incentives, truck drivers can make more money by adding endorsements to their Commercial Driver’s License (CDL).
 For example, getting a HazMat endorsement means that you’re able to haul hazardous materials.
 By hauling hazardous materials, truck drivers are paid more per mile and get more load opportunities.
 Often times, with this endorsement, even if you aren’t driving a Hazardous material at that time, you still get paid an increased rate per mile simply because you have it.

 There are several other endorsements that can all lead to more truck driver pay such as the Double/Triples Endorsement, Tanker Endorsement and more.